killswitch-GUI/flask_appengine_redirector/lib/requests-2.3.0.dist-info/DESCRIPTION.rst

 +++++++++++++++++++

 - Removal of Requests.async in favor of `grequests <https://github.com/kennethreitz/grequests>`_
-- Allow disabling of cookie persistence.
+- Allow disabling of cookie persistiance.
-- New implementation of safe_mode
+- New implimentation of safe_mode
 - cookies.get now supports default argument
 - Session cookies not saved when Session.request is called with return_response=False
 - Env: no_proxy support.